E&OE Copyright 2010-

 The Spike boot is a spike shoe that utilises the Something Solid philosophy of combining carbon fibre between end grain balsa wood, providing a spacious, open and unforced sound.
 They are available in Silver or Graphite and cost £11 each.

 The Tender Cup is a version of the Tenderfoot but with the point recessed to take a spike or cone.
 As you’d expect from Michell these cups are superbly made from aluminium.

 Something Solid DS2 Dissipating Shelf

 In keeping with the rest of the Something Solid range this shelf sounds very natural and musical.
 It uses end grain balsa wood mounted on an plywood base to give it strength, with the edge veneered in plywood.
-It’s sized to fit most hifi racks, the width is 46cm and the depth 36cm.
+It’s sized to fit most hifi racks, the width is 46cm and the depth 36cm (the shelf thickness is approximately 27mm).
 This brings a massive improvement over shelves made from all the other materials we’ve tried, including glass, marble, Slate, MDF and so on.
-The price includes a set of three Something Solid Dissipating feet as featured at the top of this page.

 Something Solid DS2 Dissipating Shelf: £125.

 The Double Dissipating Shelf is the latest evolution of the Dissipating shelf concept.
 As the name suggests it is effectively a double version of the standard dissipating shelf, it uses two thin ply and balsa sandwiches which results in a shelf that is considerably lighter than the standard one yet still able to support heavy items.
 They are a little thicker than the standard shelf, at 34mm thick, but from the outside that is the only difference.
 Sonically they have all the hallmarks of lower mass, the sound is cleaner, faster and more natural and all round represents a large advancement over what was already what we felt was the best shelf on the market.